Electric motorcycles and scooters: Fuel cost

-Refuel time
+Recharging time

 Even with special equipment, charging a battery takes significantly longer than filling a gasoline tank.
-With the maximum number of accessory chargers, it takes over an hour to charge a Zero S ZF6.5's 6.5kWh battery to 95% capacity.
-This refuel time also increases with battery capacity; the Zero S ZF13.0 (which has a 13kWh battery) takes over 2 hours to charge to 95% capacity using the maximum number of accessory.
+With the maximum number of accessory chargers, it takes over an hour to charge a Zero S ZF6.5's 6.5 kWh battery to 95% capacity.
+This refuel time also increases with battery capacity; the Zero S ZF13.0 (which has a 13 kWh battery) takes over 2 hours to charge to 95% capacity using the maximum number of accessory.
 This affects journeys longer than the single-charge range of a motorcycle.

 Noise

 Electric vehicles are far quieter than gasoline powered ones, so that they may approach a pedestrian who is not watching unnoticed.
-Some are equipped to produce a warning sound as they travel.
+Some are equipped to produce a warning sound as they travel and the UK is running trials to see if escooters with artificial noise are safer.
 Popular Mechanics called the comparative quiet of electric motorcycles the greatest difference between them and their gasoline counterparts, and a safety bonus because the rider can hear danger approaching.
 Whether a loud motorcycle is safer than a quiet one due to being more noticeable is a matter of dispute.
-At high speed the whine of a typical electric motorcycle is said to sound "like a spaceship."
+At high speed the whine of a typical electric motorcycle is said to sound "like a spaceship".

 On the other hand, electric vehicles do not add to noise pollution.

 Sales and adoption

 China leads the world in electric scooter sales, comprising 9.4 million of the total 12 million sold worldwide in 2013.
 As of November 2020, the number of electric scooters in China had reached around 300 million, with annual sales of more than 30 million units.
 There were only 31,338 electric scooter sales outside the Asia-Pacific region including Europe.
 The US market is comparatively small, with an estimated 2,000 sold in 2012.

 While steadily becoming more practical, high prices and a limited range suited best for commuting have been impediments to electric motorcycles and scooters increasing their market share.
 In the US at least, cheaper motorcycles that can refuel in minutes at any gasoline station better suit weekend riders, the predominant users.
 According to a market report published in 2013, the sales of electric motorcycles and scooters in expected to rise over 10-fold by 2018 in North America, to about 36,000 by 2018.

 In India, high costs and power grid problems have contributed to slow sales.
-In states like Tamil Nadu, where power supply of rationed electricity was reduced, a corresponding drop in sales has been observed by electric scooter manufacturers like Ampere and Hero Electric.
+In states like Tamil Nadu, where power supply of rationed electricity was reduced, a corresponding drop in sales has been observed by electric scooter manufacturers like Ampere, Hero Electric, Ola Electric and Ather Energy.